openflighthpc/flight-job-service/api/docs/routes.md

-      "startTime": DATETIME,    # OPTIONAL - The actual (or predicted) time the job started running "endTime": DATETIME,      # OPTIONAL - The actual (or predicted) time the job will finish running "submitStdout": STRING,   # RECOMMENDED - The standard output of the underlining scheduler command "submitStderr": STRING    # RECOMMENDED - The standard error of the underlining scheduler command },
+      "startTime": DATETIME,    # OPTIONAL - The actual (or predicted) time the job started running "endTime": DATETIME,      # OPTIONAL - The actual (or predicted) time the job will finish running "submitStdout": STRING,   # RECOMMENDED - The standard output of the underlining scheduler command "submitStderr": STRING,   # RECOMMENDED - The standard error of the underlining scheduler command "resultsDir": STRING      # RECOMMENDED - The directory that will store the results files (excluding STDOUT/STDERR) },
     "links": {
       "self": "/v0/jobs/:id"